 Where to Stay in Kyoto | The Different Types of Accommodations

-When determining where to stay in Kyoto, Japan, you first should determine what type of accommodations are best for your travel needs.
+When planning a trip to Japan, one of the first questions you might have after determining the cities you want to visit, is where to stay.
+And when choosing where to stay in Kyoto, Japan, you first should determine what type of accommodations are best for your travel needs.
 There are several types of lodging in Kyoto to consider.
 Japan has some unique accommodations that aren’t necessarily common in other parts of the world, as well.

 Kyoto is a city with nearly 1.5 million residents, and it is one of the most popular cities in Japan for tourism, along with Tokyo, Osaka, and Nara.
 Because of its size and popularity, there are plenty of large hotels and western chains in Kyoto for those who are looking to stay somewhere familiar.